UtkarshSaxena2001/DLProject/README.md

 # Config_RNN

-create this config file named as 'Config_RNN.json'
+create this config file in the RNN-Module name as 'Config_RNN.json'

 { <br />
     "Caption_Train" : "", <br />